Tané McClure

-Tané M. McClure (born June 8, 1958), sometimes credited as Tahnee Cain and Tané Cain, is an American former actress and singer.
+Tané M. McClure (born June 8, 1958), sometimes credited as Tahnee Cain and Tané Cain, is an American actress, singer, model, producer, writer, director, and film editor.

-Biography
+Early life

 McClure was born in Los Angeles County, California.
 She is the daughter of actor Doug McClure and Faye Brash, the first of his five wives.
-She has a half-sister, Valerie, from her father's marriage to his fourth wife, Diane Soldani, in the 1970s.
+She has a half-sister, Valerie, from her father's marriage to his fourth wife, Diane Soldani, in the 1970s as well as a half-sister, Taber Parker Reiner, from her mother's third husband Donald Parker.

 McClure made a cameo appearance on her father's Western television series The Virginian at age five.

 Raised in Hawaii, McClure moved to Northern California and, at age 17, began singing in a Latin jazz band called Sweet Honesty.

+Career

-She recorded her first single, "Redwood City", in the late 1970s, and soon thereafter met The Babys and Journey keyboardist Jonathan Cain, whom she married.
+McClure recorded her first single, "Redwood City", in the late 1970s, and soon thereafter met the Babys and Journey keyboardist Jonathan Cain, whom she married.

 Moving with him to Los Angeles, she landed a record deal in 1982 and released a self-titled (using her married name Tané Cain) album on RCA Records.
 A Billboard review of the album described her as "an artist to watch" and remarked that she "looks incredibly beautiful on the LP cover.
 Then you put it on and find out that she can sing just as well."

-Allmusic's Alex Henderson wrote that "the material – most of it sleek, commercial pop/rock that was co-produced and co-written by Jonathan Cain and has a Pat Benatar-ish quality – is generally excellent."
+AllMusic's Alex Henderson wrote that "the material – most of it sleek, commercial pop/rock that was co-produced and co-written by Jonathan Cain and has a Pat Benatar-ish quality – is generally excellent."
 McClure disliked comparisons to Benatar, preferring to identify herself with her idol Grace Slick.
 The album's first single, "Danger Zone", failed to chart, but the follow-up, "Holdin' On", peaked at number 37 on the Billboard Hot 100.